jazmit/nixos-parental-controls/README.md

 # How does it work?

-We run the Blocky DNS proxy server locally and restart it with different configurations when different users log in or out.
+We run the Blocky DNS proxy server locally and restart it with different configuration files as different users log in or out.
 Therefore it won't work well for a system where multiple users log on simultaneously.
 The module sets `networking.nameservers` so you might want to be careful if you have complex network setup.

+The blacklists for the `block-ads` and `block-adult` options come from Steven Black's [hosts project](https://github.com/StevenBlack/hosts).

 # TODO